jdockerty/yaml-to-json-go/README.md

 If you do not want to write or create the target file, you can simple output the conversion to the console window.

     yamltojson convert --print a-nice-file.yml

+A full directory can be converted with the `--directory` or `-d` flag too, although this works best when all of the containing files within the directory are of the same type, such as converting a folder full of JSON files into YAML.

+    yamltojson convert --directory="<path/to/json-files/>,<output_directory>"

 There is also simple validation on a list of files.
 This simply tells you whether a JSON or YAML file is valid or not.

     yamltojson validate path/to/config.json path/to/another/file.yml